Amtrak: 1970s: The Rainbow Era

 Amtrak began operations on May 1, 1971.
 Amtrak received no rail tracks or rights-of-way at its inception.
-All Amtrak's routes were continuations of prior service, although Amtrak pruned about half the passenger rail network.
+All of Amtrak's routes were continuations of prior service, although Amtrak pruned about half the passenger rail network.
 Of the 366 train routes that operated previously, Amtrak continued only 184.
 Several major corridors became freight-only, including the ex-New York Central Railroad's Water Level Route from New York to Ohio and Grand Trunk Western Railroad's Chicago to Detroit route.
-The reduced passenger train schedules created confusion amongst staff.
+The reduced passenger-train schedules created confusion amongst staff.
 At some stations, Amtrak service was available only late at night or early in the morning, prompting complaints from passengers.
 Disputes with freight railroads over track usage caused some services to be rerouted, temporarily cancelled, or replaced with buses.
 On the other hand, the creation of the Los Angeles–Seattle Coast Starlight from three formerly separate train routes was an immediate success, resulting in an increase to daily service by 1973.

 Needing to operate only half the train routes that had operated previously, Amtrak would lease around 1,200 of the best passenger cars from the 3,000 that the private railroads owned.
 All were air-conditioned, and 90% were easy-to-maintain stainless steel.
-When Amtrak took over, passenger cars and locomotives initially retained the paint schemes and logos of their former owners which resulted in Amtrak running trains with mismatched colors – the "Rainbow Era".
+When Amtrak took over, passenger cars and locomotives initially retained the paint schemes and logos of their former owners which resulted in Amtrak's running trains with mismatched colors – the "Rainbow Era".
 In mid-1971, Amtrak began purchasing some of the equipment it had leased, including 286 EMD E and F unit diesel locomotives, 30 GG1 electric locomotives and 1,290 passenger cars.
 By 1975, the official Amtrak color scheme was painted on most Amtrak equipment and newly purchased locomotives and the rolling stock began appearing.